 In case of any error within the responder chain, the execution flow will jump to the catch clause and not continue executing the other then() closures.

 There are multiple libraries for promises.
 Just recently Google released their own version.
+And there is also a rather unknown contender called HoneyBee.
 I will use PromiseKit as it is quite mature and has been worked on for years.
 From my experience, their issues response time was very fast, just within several hours.
 Furthermore, PromiseKit provides a lot of extensions you can use within iOS to ease the process of using it.
 It does contain some special cases due to Swift and their own interpretation of Promises but anyway let’s dive in and see how we can use it.

 PromiseKit supports nearly all ways to install it.
 You can do it via Cocoapods: